Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/output/split_viewer.rst

    Split Viewer Node.

-The *SplitViewer* node takes two images and displays these side-by-side as backdrop or as a Viewer Node output.
+The *Split Viewer* node takes two images and displays these side-by-side as backdrop or as a Viewer Node output.